nkleck/MWBox/README.md

 download the MWBox package, use the icon at the side of the page or

 $ git clone https://github.com/nkleck/MWBox.git
+- if you dont have git: $ sudo apt-get install git

 in terminal drive to the MWBox directory